henryse/dino-web-framework/README.md

 #include "dino.h"  /* <--- Here is the header you need */
 ~~~

-Inlcude the dino.lib in your project.
+Include the dino.lib in your project.

 Define a route by binding it to a path: